 With gum disease, destructive microorganisms, inflammatory compounds, and poisonous waste materials from destroyed bacteria (endotoxins) seep from the mouth and circulate throughout the body—creating a state of hyper-immunity and inflammation.
 In the bloodstream, those periodontal bacteria can invade susceptible arteries and defective heart valves.

 These bacteria can also generate a direct inflammatory stimulus in the body, initiating or contributing to cardiovascular risk.
 Among the major problematic organisms is Porphyromonas gingivalis, a bacterium with a platelet aggregation effect, which means it can cause abnormal clotting.

 The connection between oral health and heart health is even more significant if you have valvular heart disease.
-That’s why anyone with mitral valve prolapse—and particularly anyone with a severe degree of mitral regurgitation—needs to take antibiotics before any dental work is performed.
+That’s why anyone with moderate to severe mitral valve prolapse—and particularly anyone with a severe degree of mitral regurgitation—needs to take antibiotics before any dental work is performed.